Night Sky (magazine)

 Night Sky is a discontinued American bimonthly magazine for entry-level stargazers.
 It was published between May/June 2004 and March/April 2007 by Sky Publishing, which also produces Sky & Telescope (S&T).

-Night Sky was intended to be a less technical than S&T. The target audience was recreational naked-eye and low-power instrument observers.
+Night Sky was intended to be less technical than S&T. The target audience was recreational naked-eye and low-power instrument observers.
 The magazine was discontinued because of low sales, and subscriptions were converted to an equal number of issues of S&T.